Loading Results

 Fertility & Reproductive Health

-Diagnosing and Treating Polycystic Ovary Syndrome
+Polycystic Ovary Syndrome (PCOS)

-Make an Appointment with a Fertility Specialist
+Schedule an Appointment with a UH PCOS Expert

 What is PCOS?

 PCOS occurs when hormone levels are out of balance.
 Women with PCOS may not make enough of the hormones needed to ovulate, which can cause numerous small cysts to form in the ovaries.
-These cysts can produce an abnormal amount of androgens, or male sex hormones.
-This can cause more problems with a woman’s menstrual cycle and other bothersome symptoms.
+These cysts often produce an abnormal amount of androgens, such as testosterone.
+This interferes with a woman’s menstrual cycle and causes other bothersome symptoms.
+It can also affect a woman’s ability to get pregnant.
+Signs and symptoms of polycystic ovary syndrome include:

 • Absent or irregular menstrual periods